Hutchinson Industries

 Hutchinson Industries is a Trenton, New Jersey–based military manufacturer that produces run-flat tires and machines for the United States Armed Forces.
+The company was founded in 1853 by Hiram Hutchinson.

+Hutchinson Industries is a specialized American subsidiary of the french-based company Hutchinson SA.

 History

 In 1853, Hutchinson Industries was founded by Hiram Hutchinson in Châlette-sur-Loing, France.

 In 2020, Hutchinson Industries partnered with Mack Defense to build mobility components for the U.S. Army dump truck program.

+In February 2026, the company acquired Cox and Company, an anti-icing expert.